lucasgdb/useful-dev-tools/desktop-tools.md

 [yEd](https://www.yworks.com/products/yed) | yEd is a powerful desktop application that can be used to quickly and effectively generate high-quality diagrams.
 [portainer](https://github.com/portainer/portainer) | Portainer is a lightweight management UI which allows you to easily manage your different Docker environments
-[nmap](https://github.com/nmap/nmap) | Nmap the most powerful network mapper
+[nmap](https://github.com/nmap/nmap) | Nmap the most powerful network mapper [ColorPicker](https://github.com/keshavbhatt/ColorPicker) | A colour picker and colour editor for web designers and digital artists, With Color Picker, identifying the colours, saving and editing is a quick and simple job.